Silvio Gesell: Early free-economy organizations

 In 1909, George Blumenthal established with the Association for Physiocratic Politics (Verein für Physiokratische Politik) the first platform for the expansion of Silvio Gesell's teachings.
 In the following future, a publishing house and a magazine were established in 1913.
 Inside the movement, one placed in Gang by Bumenthal, contradictory opinions immediately appeared, that led to founding of new organisations.
 In this respect, there is the Free-Land - Free-Money - Contract (Freiland-Freigeld-Bund), founded by Paulus Klüpfel, and Contract for Free-economy (Bund für Freiwirtschaft), founded by Helmut Haacke.

 According to Günter Bartsch, in the early stages of free-economic organizations, there were "Two Political Techings" battling one another, the Anarcho-liberalism and State-socialism.
 Swiss life reformer Werner Zimmermann found, more successful or not, a synthesis, which he called Free socialism.

+In Right Where You Are Sitting Now, Robert Anton Wilson wrote "The only utopian economist I ever liked was Silvio Gesell.
+Of course, Gesell was a businessman, not an academic or an ideologue, so he had some common sense".

+Wilson also suggested that Gesell is less well-known compared to other economists because "he didn't have the fanaticism that seems necessary to get a Utopian movement rolling on a mass scale".

 From the Soviet Republic in 1919 until Gesell's death

 Erich Müchsam and Gustav Landauer

 Among other things, the fact that Gesell got appointed as the finance minister of the Munich Soviet Republic was based on a joint proposal by Gustav Landauer and Erich Müchsam.

 "The practice of his free-money theory accompanied with nationalization of banks" appeared to them as a particularly effective means of "making exploitation and usury impossible fast".

 In Müchsam's Personal Account Report on the Revolutionary Events in Munich (Persönliches Rechenschaftsbericht über die Revolutionsereignise in München), he wrote that Silvio Gesell had the most "comprehensive knowledge in the field of money", and his "recognizable anarchist attitude" were known to them.

 Shortly after Gesell's death, Müchsam stated in his funeral oration: "The time of revolutionary realization will have much to give to the dead.
 The road of mankind toward proper unity will be stamped with the kind of ground as from Silvio Gesell's garden."

 Landauer was also impressed very early on by Gesell's free-money theory.

 He saw in him a disciple of Pierre-Joseph Proudhon.

 In his Call to Socialism (Aufruf für Sozialismus) published in 1911, he wrote: "In a free-transactional economy, money must become equal to all other commodities from which it differs in essence today, and yet become a general means of exchange.
 Very valuable are the proposals that Silvio Gesell has made. [...]
 He is one of the very few, who have learned from Proudhon, recognized his greatness and, following him, have come to continue thinking independently."